Biscay: History

 Biscay has been inhabited since the Middle Paleolithic, as attested by the archaeological remains and cave paintings found in its many caves.
 The Roman presence had little impact in the region, and the Basque language and traditions have survived to this day.

-Biscay was identified in records of the Middle Ages, as a dependency of the Kingdom of Pamplona (11th century) that became autonomous and finally a part of the Crown of Castile.
-The first mention of the name Biscay was recorded in a donation act to the monastery of Bickaga, located on the ria of Mundaka.
 According to Anton Erkoreka, the Vikings had a commercial base there from which they were expelled by 825.
-The ria of Mundaka is the easiest route to the river Ebro and at the end of it, the Mediterranean Sea and trade.
+Mundaka is likely a Viking name, and the ria of Mundaka is the easiest route to the river Ebro and at the end of it, the Mediterranean Sea and trade.

+The first time Biscay is mentioned with that name (in Latin in the forms Bizkai and Bizcai) is in the Chronicle of Alfonso III in the late 9th century, which tells of the regions repopulated under orders of Alfonso I, and how some territories "owned by their own", among them Biscay, were not affected by these repopulations.
+Biscay is mentioned again in the 10th-century Códice de Roda, which narrates the wedding between Velazquita, daughter of Sancho I of Pamplona, to Munio Velaz, Count of Álava, in Biscay.
+It is recorded in 1070 in a donation act to the monastery of Bickaga, located on the ria of Mundaka.

+It is considered then, that Biscay was by this period controlled by the Kingdom of Navarre.
+It then became autonomous and finally a part of the Crown of Castile, as the Lordship of Biscay.

 In the modern age, the province became a major commercial and industrial area.
 Its prime harbour of Bilbao soon became the main Castilian gateway to Europe.
 Later, in the 19th and 20th centuries, the abundance of prime quality iron ore and the lack of feudal castes favored rapid industrialization.

 Paleolithic

 Middle Paleolithic

 The first evidence of human dwellings (Neanderthal people) in Biscay happens in this period of prehistory.
-Mousterian artifacts have been found in three sites in Biscay: Benta Laperra (Karrantza), Kurtzia (Getxo) and Murua (Durangoaldea).
+Mousterian artifacts have been found in three sites in Biscay: Benta Laperra (Karrantza); Kurtzia (Getxo); and Murua (Durangoaldea).

 Late Paleolithic

 Chatelperronian culture (normally associated with Neanderthals as well) can be found in Santimamiñe cave (Kortezubi).

-The most important settlements by modern humans (H. sapiens) can be considered the following:
+The most important settlements by anatomically modern humans (H. sapiens) can be considered the following: